arshakir/ctfs/src/content/posts/osu!gamingCTF2025/modulation-master/README.md

 Once we get to lvl 100 with less than 10 wrong answers the website gives us our flag: `osu{I_h0p3_y0u_d1dn't_u53_LLM_2_s0Lv3_7H1S}`

-It actually took me a while even after I wrote a working solution because it kept disconnecting me, but after the challenge was moved to the instancer I was able to get this:
+It actually took me a while even after I wrote a working solution because it kept disconnecting me, but after the challenge was moved to the instancer I was able to get this at almost 3 am for the first time:
 ![first blood](first_blood.png)